 These students help to organise and run the society - there is usually a President, Treasurer and various other committee roles such as Social Secretary etc. Societies hold elections for their committees each year as part of the re-affiliation (re-registering) process.

 Any student can join any society as a member.
 You then have access to attend any events or meetings they hold, and take part in their activities.
-You can see the full list of societies you can join on our Societies web page.
+You can see the full list of societies you can join here.

 - Be elected as a Member of Parliament